philipchen32/uno-web-app/README.md

 When the wild card is selected, the four colors will appear on the interface so the user can easily choose.

-# Rules I automated for you
+# Rules I automated for the user

 -Drawing a card when required, in order for quick play